-Multiple elementary schools in the Syracuse City School District and surrounding districts serve as the partner schools for the program's professional semesters.
+Multiple elementary schools in the Cazenovia Central Schools, Syracuse City School District, and other surrounding school districts serve as the partner schools for the program‘s professional semesters.

 Entry into the Inclusive Elementary Education Program: Any student may enroll in the initial 100-level professional courses, provided he or she meets the course prerequisites.
 However, each student who wishes to continue as an Inclusive Elementary Education major will be required to meet specific evaluation criteria.
 These criteria are described below.

 Inclusive Elementary Education students must earn and maintain a 2.5 cumulative GPA and must earn a "C+" grade or higher in every education course in the program.
 At the point at which the student has successfully met the above GPA expectation and has earned a "C+" grade or higher in two of the first three required education courses [i.e., ED 131 Teaching and Learning in Diverse Communities and ED 111 Child Development and Observation], he or she becomes eligible for formal program entry.

 Students are expected to meet all of the evaluation criteria specified below in the section titled, Monitoring Student Progress, in order to earn the bachelor of science degree in Inclusive Elementary Education.
 Students who fail to meet the criteria will be counseled into an alternative degree program at the College.
 In addition, students must independently obtain fingerprinting clearance, pass all the required New York State Teacher Certification Examinations and apply and pay for their two certifications in order obtain New York State teacher certification in Childhood Education (1-6) and in Teaching Students with Disabilities (1-6).